EOT 404 Elections 2024: A conversation with Andrew Taylor

 Andrew Taylor 49:30

-we haven't really talked about the world outside the candidates right in the campaign so well, there are a couple of things I think, with the economy is always important.
+Yeah, we haven't really talked about the world outside the candidates right in the campaign so well, there are a couple of things I think, with the economy is always important.
 And, you know, there are some indicators that the sort of basic economic terrain is changing a little bit.
-So good news for I guess now it's vice president Harris, or the Democrats, the incumbent party, is that inflation, which has been a real.
-Urge, and something that Trump and Republicans have been playing on for a while, seems to be moderating quite a bit.
+So good news for I guess now it's vice president Harris, or the Democrats, the incumbent party, is that inflation, which has been a real scurge, and something that Trump and Republicans have been playing on for a while, seems to be moderating quite a bit.
 The bad news is that one of the reasons that might be so is because the economy, general economy, is softening a little bit, and we still have very, very low unemployment by historical standards, but it's starting to creep up a little bit.
 And some of the indicators are that we, you know, the economy might be softening, not not talking about going into a deep, hard recession, as probably too late, even if we were to have too much of an effect in the November election.
 But there might be some of that going on.
 Then again, good news for the Democrats, related to that is that softening of the reduction in inflation may it does seem as though it will convince the Federal Reserve that we can cut interest rates.
 And our interest rates again, by historical standards, sky high, but they're basically as high as they've been, really since the early 1990s mid 1990s and that's how to crimp and obviously affected people who want to buy houses and purchase large items like cars.
-So that's been going on foreign policy.
-You know, the conflicts between Ukraine and Russia and in Gaza Middle East just kind of grind on the general outlines of those haven't changed very much.
+So that's been going on.
+Foreign policy, you know, the conflicts between Ukraine and Russia and in Gaza Middle East just kind of grind on the general outlines of those haven't changed very much.
 We keep thinking we're on the verge of a ceasefire and some kind of short term agreement between the Israelis and Hamas.
 We think we, you know, we don't know where we are with Ukraine and Russia.
 Ukraine looks good sometimes, and it looks in trouble others.
 But that continues.
 China continues to be big and powerful.
 That's not changed very much.
 Over the summer, with regards to, you know, two years ago, we had the Dobbs decision, which, you know, with regards to abortion, from the Supreme Court that that was huge.
 We've had some really huge we talked about the decision about presidential immunity earlier in the conversation.
-There have been other big decisions, for example, in the Loper bright case, which is, I don't want to get into technical details now, but has to do with the administrative law, which could have profound effects on American politics, but voters aren't really interested in that.
+There have been other big decisions, for example, in the Loper Bright case, which is, I don't want to get into technical details now, but has to do with the administrative law, which could have profound effects on American politics, but voters aren't really interested in that.
 We haven't really had, I don't think the kind of big, Blockbuster Supreme Court decision that would affect the campaign and would have immediate effects on politics the long term, yeah, but not media.
-So it has been an it has been a summer, not really about the changing nature of American life, policy and sort of general, broad landscape, but the the actual events within the confines of the campaigns have been amazingly dramatic.
+So it has been an, it has been a summer, not really about the changing nature of American life, policy and sort of general, broad landscape, but the the actual events within the confines of the campaigns have been amazingly dramatic.
 And so we were right to spend most of our conversation talking about those and right, and you you left the last question for that other thing, because compared to, you know, the debate, the conviction, Biden dropping out, the assassination attempt, Harris being the nominee, events and Wolf's picks, those, those are the, those are the big things.
 The the sort of changing of the of the broader landscape has been very minimal, yeah,

-Emilia Rivadeneira 53:51
+Emilia Rivadeneira 53:52

 um, for sure.
 And I guess we'll also, like, see, you know, like, each candidate's viewpoints on, like, you know, foreign policy and, like, economy, you know, in this new upcoming debate as well, and like, you know, their presentations and stuff.
 So, so, yeah.
 So, thank you so much for being here today.
 This has been a really insightful interview.
 As you said.
 You know, the summer was filled with just so many things that has happened, and I'm glad to just like, have you here today to kind of like, you know, explain to our audience and students, just like, catch up on those events that happen over the summer.
-Well,

 Andrew Taylor 54:28

-thanks for having me.
-Amelia,
+Well, thanks for having me.
+Emilia,

-Emilia Rivadeneira 54:29
+Emilia Rivadeneira 54:30

 yeah, thank you so much.